 7 Attraction London Explorer Pass

-HOHO + London Eye + Westminster Abbey + 24 Hour River Cruise + HMS Belfast + Tower Bridge Exhibition + Royal Observatory Greenwich = £135.30 (savings of £6.30, definitely buy in a sale)
+HOHO + London Eye + Westminster Abbey + 24 Hour River Cruise + HMS Belfast + Tower Bridge Exhibition + Royal Observatory Greenwich = £135.30 (savings of £26.30)

-If you have certain sites that you’re keen to visit that I haven’t listed, it’s worth doing the calculations yourself.
+As mentioned, if you have certain sites that you’re keen to visit that I haven’t listed, it’s worth doing the calculations yourself, especially with this recent price decrease, many more combos make sense for savings.

 London Explorer Pass vs. London Pass